Top 10 Passover Celebration Traditions

 7. Questions from children

-Everyone is encouraged to participate and interact during the seder.
-Children are especially prompted to inquire more deeply into Passover history and symbolism of the celebration.
+Everyone is encouraged to participate and interact during the Seder.
+Children are especially prompted to inquire more deeply into Jewish history and the events of Passover.
 Traditionally, the youngest child present will ask a series of questions, starting with: “Why is this night different from all other nights?”

 6. Four glasses of wine

-Both men and women are required to drink four glasses of wine at prescribed stages over the course of the seder dinner.
+All adults at the Passover table are required to drink four glasses of wine at prescribed stages over the course of the seder dinner.
 Each cup is associated with a different step of the Haggadah, and of course, adds to the lively and celebratory nature of the occasion.
+Many families buy special wine glasses to be used only on Passover, to ensure that they are used only with Kosher wine.

 4. Afrikomen